UK plans to end prosecutions for N Ireland 'Troubles' crimes

 Putting a time limit on prosecutions will also mean the perpetrators of some paramilitary attacks could escape justice.

-The opposition Labour Party called the statute of limitations “an amnesty in all but name” for murder.
+The opposition Labour Party called the statute of limitations “an amnesty in all but name” for murder, a criticism echoed by victims' relatives.

+“These proposals are an utter and unacceptable betrayal," said Michael O’Hare, whose 12-year-old sister Majella was shot by a British soldier in 1976.

+Sandra Peake, chief executive of the Wave Trauma Center, a support group for victims and survivors, said the plan “is obscene and will bring nothing but further pain and anguish to people who have suffered so much.”

+Both main parties in Northern Ireland's Protestant-Catholic power-sharing government also criticized the announcement.

+“I expect all party leaders to be very firm in their rejection of the amnesty," said Deputy First Minister Michelle O'Neill of Irish nationalist party Sinn Fein.

-Jeffrey Donaldson, leader of Northern Ireland’s Democratic Unionist Party, said “victims will see these proposals as perpetrator-focused rather than victim-focused and an insult to both the memory of those innocent victims who lost their lives during our Troubles and their families.”
+Jeffrey Donaldson, leader of Northern Ireland’s Democratic Unionist Party, said the proposals were “an insult to both the memory of those innocent victims who lost their lives during our Troubles and their families.”

 “We understand that with the passage of time the prospect of justice is diminishing for many, but these proposals, if passed, will extinguish that flickering flame of justice completely and is a moral overreach that cannot be accepted,” Donaldson said.